QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-average-internet.markdown

 ---

-## Reflections:
-- What kinds of images come up most often?
-- Are there certain styles, subjects, or colours that repeat?
-- What does this say about the training data the model was fed?
-- What seems to be the most common theme across the training data?
+**You can:**

+* Generate your own image from the neutral point
+* Describe what you see
+* Save it to our shared gallery
+* Browse what others have created and described

 ---

-## So What?

-This widget helps us explore the **biases and patterns** baked into image models.

-**It shows that**:
-- Even with no prompt, the model still makes choices — based on what it has seen most often.
-- These *default* images reflect the **dominant patterns** in the training data.

-**That might mean**:
-- Certain types of people, places, or aesthetics show up more than others.
-- Other perspectives or styles might be missing entirely.
+## **What Usually Emerges**

+Most people notice the same patterns: images that look like clothing catalogues, stock photography, or estate agent listings.
+Clean, professional, often featuring young attractive people in well-lit spaces with neutral expressions.
+It's the visual equivalent of "generic commercial internet."

+This reveals something fascinating about our digital visual culture - [the internet is dominated by commercial imagery designed to sell things,](https://www.theguardian.com/artanddesign/2019/oct/15/instagram-is-changing-the-way-we-design-cultural-spaces) and AI models have learned that this polished, sanitised aesthetic represents "normal."

 ---

-## What do you think?
+## **So What?**

+This widget helps us explore the biases and assumptions baked into image models.
+It shows that even with no prompt, the model still makes choices - based on what visual styles dominate online.
+These "default" [images reflect the patterns that appear most frequently](https://www.theatlantic.com/technology/archive/2017/05/why-stock-photos-look-the-way-they-do/524588/) in training data.

+That might mean certain types of people, places, aesthetics, and cultural perspectives show up more than others, whilst other styles, communities, or ways of seeing the world might be missing entirely.
+The dominance of [commercial visual culture shapes what AI considers "normal."](https://www.bloomberg.com/news/articles/2016-08-11/how-airbnb-is-making-every-city-look-the-same)

+---

+## **Reflections**

+* What kinds of patterns in the images come up most often?
+* Are there certain styles, subjects, or colours that repeat?
+* What does this say about the training data the model was fed?
-- What themes or patterns do you notice in the images?
+* What themes or patterns do you notice in the images?
-- What might be missing — and why?
+* What might be missing - and why?
-- Whatever pattern it is that we see the most, what does it say about us and what we upload to the internet?
+* If this is the "average internet," what does that say about what we upload and share?

+---

+## **Recommended Learning**

+* [**The Commercialisation of Visual Culture**](https://www.theguardian.com/artanddesign/2019/oct/15/instagram-is-changing-the-way-we-design-cultural-spaces) - How social media algorithms shape aesthetic norms
+* [**Stock Photography's Cultural Impact**](https://www.theatlantic.com/technology/archive/2017/05/why-stock-photos-look-the-way-they-do/524588/) - Analysis of how commercial imagery defines visual "normalcy"
+* [**The Homogenisation of Digital Aesthetics**](https://www.bloomberg.com/news/articles/2016-08-11/how-airbnb-is-making-every-city-look-the-same) - How platforms create uniform visual languages
+* [**Training Data and Cultural Representation**](https://www.nature.com/articles/s41598-025-95825-x) - Academic study on dataset bias in image generation models